 White sails navigating the sparkling waters of the Hudson River is the spectacular setting for your new home.
 Whether gazing out your windows or standing on your patio or balcony… you will feel as if you are on a cruise ship as the ever-changing river flows by.

 Step outside and walk along the Waterfront Promenade lined with monumental sculptures and stroll past beautifully landscaped streets and the Esperanza Fountain on your way to the Harbors Club with two swimming pools, a fitness center, spa treatment room, private cinema and a beautiful club lounge with billiards.

-Nothing compares to life on the Waterfront at Harbors… elegant single-level living, expansive rooms, fine finishes and fixtures… all in an elevator building with a maintenance-free condo lifestyle.
+Nothing compares to life on the Waterfront at Harbors… elegant single-level living, expansive rooms, fine finishes and fixtures… all in an elevator building with a maintenance-free luxury rental lifestyle.